 - Closed on: January 1, March 25, May 1, Greek Easter Sunday, the second day of Easter, December 25 & 26.

 If you are visiting Acropolis between May and September, you may encounter a lot of people.
-And if a cruise ship has arrived in Pireaus, then the crowds will be totally insane.
+And if a cruise ship has arrived in Pireaus, then the crowds will be wild.

 Try to go as early as possible in the morning or late in the afternoon.